ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/unit-tests.md

 It is a _best practice_ to use centralized factory functions to create mocks whenever it makes sense.
 This allows us to use a consistently defined mock throughout the tests in our application and reduces maintenance costs.
 For this application, we provide a set of centralized mock factories. <a download href="/assets/packages/ionic-angular/test.zip">Download the zip file</a> and unpack it in the root of the project creating a `test` folder.

-Once that is in place it is often used within the `TestBed` configuration in order to provide the mock object instead of the real object for various dependencies.
+The items in that folder are often used within the `TestBed` configuration in order to provide the mock object instead of the real object for various dependencies.
 For example:

 ```TypeScript
 ...